 There are few dishes as versatile as the hamburger.
 The only other food that has developed the same cultural status of universal appeal is pizza.
 Both spring from humble origins, both are found served up hot and fast for frantic diners around the world, and both have made their way into fashionable restaurants under the guise of gourmet food.

+Burgers featured in today's menus find are topped with such things as bacon and blue cheese dressing, pineapple and chilies, and goat cheese with tomato.
 Of course, the secret to all gourmet cooking is using the freshest ingredients.
 If you do nothing else, try using fresh ground beef in your next hamburger.
-Most butchers will grind meat on demand, so pick up some fresh ground round or chuck (not too lean), to take home and grill it right away.
+Most butchers will grind meat on-demand, so pick up some fresh ground round or chuck (not too lean), to take home and grill it right away.
 You will definitely notice a difference.

 Getting expensive and lean cuts for grinding, won't necessarily make a better burger.
-The real secret to the burger flavor is in the fat; so don't skimp by getting more expensive meat.
+The real secret to the burger flavor is in the fat; so don't skimp on getting more expensive meat.
 Ground chuck, round or sirloin work best, or a combination also works.
 The other factor that improves the patty is a coarse grind.
 Most ground meats are just too fine to make a good burger.

 Back in the days when meat and money were scarce, people did things like this to get the most out of a meal.
 If you have one of these recipes floating around, it probably comes from before 1950.
-As for garlic cloves, olives, and anything else, I find them rather distracting from the meat and choose instead to mince the garlic and add other flavorings that are not nearly as chunky.
+As for garlic cloves, olives, and anything else, we find them rather distracting from the meat and choose instead to mince the garlic and add other flavorings that are not nearly as chunky.